 Worthy Road Trips for Florida Black History

 Fort Gadsden is perhaps Florida’s least accessible historic site.
-The Battle of the Negro Fort was the first and only time in American history in which the United States military destroyed a community of escaped slaves in another country, Spanish Florida.
+The Battle of the Negro Fort was the first and only time in American history in which the United States military destroyed a community of escaped slaves in another country, which was then Spanish Florida.

 What had been a fugitive slave community in Florida so scared slaveholders in the American South that the U.S. government sent soldiers led by General Andrew Jackson to destroy it.

 The Negro Fort is now the Fort Gadsden National Historic Site.

 The fort was a British garrison built after the War of 1812.
 The British offered freedom to slaves from nearby Georgia and other southern states who would live in and protect the fort, and they answered the call.

-The British ceded the post to Spain, which also kept the freedom offer intact.
+The British ceded the post to Spain, which kept the freedom offer intact.
 Besides a growing number of Black inhabitants, the British also left enough arms and ammunition to put the fear of God in American slaveowners.

 The park now consists of the remains of two forts: the first built built by the British in 1814 and the second built and designed by Lieutenant James Gadsden.
 There’s not much actual fort left.
 A malaria outbreak forced Confederate troops to abandon the fort for good.

 What does remain is a historical marker, a picnic area and a hiking trail with interpretative kiosks that explains the story of the two forts.
 The trail leads visitors to the Apalachicola River and continues on to site of the original fortress and the “Renegade Cemetery,” where many of the fort’s Black inhabitants who died in the explosion are buried.